MJoergen/nexys4ddr/offloader/README.md

 I'm currently working as a professional FPGA developer, but have previously been teaching the subjects mathematics, physics, and programming in High School.
 Before that I've worked for twelve years as a software developer.

-As a child I used to program in assembler on the Commodore 64.
-This "heritage" is reflected in some of the design choices for the present project, e.g. choosing the 6502 processor.